Former Group Members

 Thesis Title: Ultrafast Excited-State Structural Dynamics and Charge-Transfer in Photoresponsive Conjugated Molecular Materials.

-Current Position: Postdoctoral researcher with Professor Michael Wasielewski at Northwestern University
+Moved on to: Postdoctoral research with Professor Michael Wasielewski at Northwestern University

 Undergraduate University: University of Science and Technology of China